An Extreme Amplitude, Massive Heartbeat System in the LMC Characterized Using ASAS-SN and TESS: Archival, ASAS-SN and TESS data for MACHO 80.7443.1718

 where the epoch $\rm E$ is the number of orbits since the time of minimum.

 The phased ASAS-SN and TESS Sector 1+2 light curves are shown in Figure \ref{fig:fig1}.
+The uncertainties in relative flux are virtually indistinguishable from the points in the TESS light curves.
 The TEOs are clearly visible in the TESS light curves (red and green points), but are less distinguishable in the ASAS-SN light curve (blue points).

 The peak-to-peak flux variations at periastron of ${\sim}40\%$ (${\sim}0.36$ mag) are the largest observed for a heartbeat system.
-This is illustrated in Figure \ref{fig:fig2} where we compare the period and amplitude of MACHO~80.7443.1718 to those of the heartbeat stars in the VSX catalog \citep{2006SASS...25...47W}.
+This is illustrated in Figure \ref{fig:fig2}, where we compare the period and amplitude of MACHO~80.7443.1718 to those of the heartbeat stars in the VSX catalog \citep{2006SASS...25...47W}.
 The flux variations outside of periastron are also extreme (${\sim}0.1$\,mag). \citet{2017MNRAS.472.1538F} notes that very large amplitude TEOs are unlikely to arise from a chance resonance and are more likely to stem from a resonantly locked mode.